 - Three – If you slip up and give in to cravings, leave the mistake in the past and continue on the diet the next day

 Quitting sugar is not something you can do overnight.
-Remember, this is a life-long addiction that you’re trying to overcome.
+Remember, this is a life-long habit that you’re trying to overcome.
 Therefore, your success depends on how reasonable you are.
 Setting small, achievable goals for each day of the detox can help you stay consistent and avoid cravings.

 Foods To Eat During The Sugar Detox

 When you’re on a low sugar diet, using herbs to flavor your dishes is a great alternative to sugar and salt.
-Herbs like basil, oregano, thyme, parsley, cilantro and dill are all great options to use in place of sugar – they actually contain minerals that can be beneficial for your health (8)!
+Herbs like basil, oregano, thyme, parsley, cilantro and dill are all great options to use in place of sugar – they actually contain compounds that can be beneficial for your health (8)!

 Non Starchy Vegetables